RiverArchitect/RA_wiki/wiki/VolumeAssessment.md

 ## Output<a name="vaoutput"></a>

-Because the initial state and modified DEM Rasters may be freely selected and not necessarly correspond to a *River Architect* [*Condition*](Signposts#conditions), the *VolumeAssessment* uses **`PSEUDO_CONDITIONS`** that are derived from the directory and name of the modified DEM Raster.
+Because the initial state and modified DEM Rasters may be freely selected and not necessarily correspond to a *River Architect* [*Condition*](Signposts#conditions), the *VolumeAssessment* uses **`PSEUDO_CONDITIONS`** that are derived from the directory and name of the modified DEM Raster.

 ### Rasters<a name="vaoutras"></a>

 The module creates terrain change (volume difference) Rasters in the directory `VolumeAssessment/Output/PSEUDO_CONDITION/`).
-Raster names contain a reach identifier (`r00`, `r01`, \... `r07` corresponding to spreadsheet rows 6--13) when one or severeal [reaches](#vasetreaches) were selected.
+Raster names contain a reach identifier (`r00`, `r01`, \... `r07` corresponding to spreadsheet rows 6--13) when one or several [reaches](#vasetreaches) were selected.
 Otherwise, the Raster names start with a `"ras"` string.
-Moreover, the Raster names includes an `"exc"` or `"fill"` string to indicate excavation (or scour / erosion) and fill, respectively.
+Moreover, the Raster names include an `"exc"` or `"fill"` string to indicate excavation (or scour / erosion) and fill, respectively.

 ### Maps<a name="vaoutmaps"></a>